octobercms/docs/4.x/element/filter/scope-group.md

 }
 ```

-You may dynamically supply `options` by passing a model method.
+You may dynamically supply custom options with `optionsMethod` and by passing a model method.

 ```yaml
 roles: